 Faculty Mentoring - Department Heads

-A mentor usually does not have positional power over a protégé, so as Department Head you may not serve, for example, as a confidante to faculty; but you do play an important part in faculty development by:
+A mentor usually does not have positional power over a mentee, so as Department Head you may not serve, for example, as a confidante to faculty; but you do play an important part in faculty development by:

-- Orienting new faculty to RIT.
+- Orienting new faculty to RIT

-- Guiding new faculty to develop their individual mentoring network.
+- Guiding new faculty to develop their individual mentoring network

-- Managing Plans of Work.
+- Managing Plans of Work

-- Informing new faculty of the expectations and formal procedures of the Department, College, and RIT.
+- Informing new faculty of the expectations and formal procedures of the Department, College, and RIT

 Orienting New Faculty

-While new faculty orientation (NFO) programs have become standard in higher education, most universities think of NFO as a singular event and use it to tell new faculty about everything from tenure guidelines and course management systems to parking regulations and health benefits.
+While New Faculty Orientation (NFO) programs have become standard in higher education, most universities think of NFO as a singular event and use it to tell new faculty about everything from tenure guidelines and course management systems to parking regulations and health benefits.

 Research studies suggest that a comprehensive orientation program is a vital element of new faculty development and is valuable in helping new faculty learn the social and intellectual nuances of the university (Nastanski and Simmons, n.d.).